 The indications for insertion of a ventricular assist device are controversial.
 Such an aggressive approach to support the circulatory system in cardiogenic shock is appropriate (1) after the failure of medical treatment and an IABP, (2) when the cause of cardiogenic shock is potentially reversible, or (3) if the device can be used as a bridging option.

-The retrospective and prospective data favor aggressive mechanical revascularization in patients with cardiogenic shock secondary to myocardial infarction (MI).
+The retrospective and prospective data favor aggressive mechanical revascularization in patients with cardiogenic shock secondary to MI.

 Reestablishing blood flow in the infarct-related artery may improve left ventricular function and survival following MI.
-In acute MI, studies show that percutaneous transluminal coronary angioplasty (PTCA) can achieve adequate flow in 80-90% of patients, compared with 50-60% of patients after thrombolytic therapy (TT).
+In acute MI, studies show that PTCA can achieve adequate flow in 80-90% of patients, compared with 50-60% of patients after TT.

 Several retrospective clinical trials have shown that patients with cardiogenic shock due to myocardial ischemia benefitted (reduction in 30-day mortality rates) when treated with angioplasty.
 A study of direct (primary) PTCA in patients with cardiogenic shock reported lower mortality rates in patients treated with angioplasty combined with the use of stents than in patients treat with medical therapy.

-Using prospective data from the British Cardiovascular Intervention Society (BCIS) PCI database that evaluated data from 6,489 English and Welsh patients undergoing PCI for acute coronary syndrome in the setting of cardiogenic shock, Kunadian et al reported mortality rates of 37.3% at 30 days, 40.0% at 90 days, and 44.3% at 1 year.
+Using prospective data from the British Cardiovascular Intervention Society (BCIS) PCI database that evaluated data from 6489 English and Welsh patients undergoing PCI for ACS in the setting of cardiogenic shock, Kunadian et al reported mortality rates of 37.3% at 30 days, 40.0% at 90 days, and 44.3% at 1 year.

-Critical left main artery disease and 3-vessel coronary artery disease are common findings in patients who develop cardiogenic shock.
+Critical left main artery disease and three-vessel coronary artery disease (CAD) are common findings in patients who develop cardiogenic shock.
 The potential contribution of ischemia in the noninfarcted zone contributes to the deterioration of already compromised myocardial function.

-Coronary artery bypass grafting (CABG) in the setting of cardiogenic shock is generally associated with high surgical morbidity and mortality rates.
-Because the results of percutaneous interventions can be favorable, routine bypass surgery is often discouraged for these patients.
+CABG in the setting of cardiogenic shock is generally associated with high surgical morbidity and mortality rates.
+Because the results of PCI can be favorable, routine bypass surgery is often discouraged for these patients.

-Results from the SHOCK (SHould we emergently revascularize Occluded Coronaries in cardiogenic shocK) trial supported the superiority of a strategy that combines early revascularization with medical management in patients with cardiogenic shock.[22, 43, 46] In the study, patients were assigned to receive either optimal medical management, including an intra-aortic balloon pump (IABP) and thrombolytic therapy (TT), or cardiac catheterization followed by revascularization using percutaneous transluminal coronary angioplasty (PTCA) or coronary artery bypass graft (CABG).
+Results from the SHOCK (SHould we emergently revascularize Occluded Coronaries in cardiogenic shocK) trial supported the superiority of a strategy that combines early revascularization with medical management in patients with cardiogenic shock.[22, 43, 45] In the study, patients were assigned to receive either optimal medical management, including an IABP and TT, or cardiac catheterization followed by revascularization using PTCA or CABG.